Office-based Methadone Versus Buprenorphine to Address Retention in Medication for Opioid Use Disorder Treatment.

 • Current severe comorbid substance use disorder requiring residential or inpatient treatment services as determined by site clinician

-• Be unable or unwilling to provide reliable locator information including 2 or more contacts in addition to themselves
+• Be unable to provide locator information including one or more contacts in addition to themselves

 • Be unwilling to follow study procedures (e.g., unwilling to receive treatment from site clinician, use the study pharmacy, unwilling to be randomized to BUP or methadone, or will be unavailable for the follow-up assessments) including allowing the researchers to access their record in the EMR and state's prescription drug monitoring program